andreeaiosip/click-a-book/README.md

 ### Deployment

-This project was developed using the Visual Studio Code, committed to git and pushed to GitHub using GitHub Desktop.
+This project was developed using the Visual Studio Code, committed to git and pushed to GitHub using the terminal in Visual Studio code and Github Desktop.